 A couple of months after the Armistice ending World War I had been signed (November 11th, 1918), delegates from the victorious Allied nations met in Paris to discuss the peace treaty which would officially end the war.
 Twenty-seven nations in all were represented, but the ones which carried the most weight were undoubtedly France, Britain and the United States.

 The Paris Peace Conference produced the following treaties: Versailles (June 1919), which dealt with Germany; Saint-Germain (September – Austria); Neuilly (November 1919 – Bulgaria); Trianon (June 1920 – Hungary), and Sèvres (August 1920), which dealt with the Ottoman Empire.

 Of these, by far the most important was the Treaty of Versailles.
-The treaties of Saint-Germain and Sèvres legalised dramatic changes on the maps of Europe and the Middle East, but were essentially confirming and regularising what was already the situation on the ground.
+The treaties of Saint-Germain and Sèvres legalized dramatic changes on the maps of Europe and the Middle East, but were essentially confirming and regularizing what was already the situation on the ground.

 The most important provisions of the Treaty of Versailles were as follows: